NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 :::info get the Latest version
-On github `releases` page the newest version of Rubic CE will be marked with a green **Latest** icon
+On github `releases` page the newest version of Rubic CE will be marked with a Green **Latest** icon
 :::